JuDFTteam/FLEUR/docs/mkdocs/docs/Install.md

 If you specify -d as argument of configure.sh, the string "debug" will be added to LABEL and a debugging version of FLEUR will be build, i.e. the corresponding compiler switches will be set.

-You might want to check our page on
-[how to adjust to your configuration](InstallTroubles.md) if you run into trouble.

 #How to adjust the Configuration
 While `cmake` and the `configure.sh` script can determine the correct compilation switches automatically in some cases (mostly those known to us), in many other instances